JMortifee/django-project/README.md

 __Navbar:__ The navbar is used to easily navigate between the pages of the site, by selecting which page the user wants.

-__Landing Images and Button:__ The landing page gives the user a breif but descriptive paragraph about the website and directs the user to the next section.
+__Landing Images and Button:__ The landing page gives the user a brief but descriptive paragraph about the artist and directs the user to the next section.

-__Recipes Page:__ The recipes page gives a first time or one off user access to community created recipes to use as research or try out for themselves giving them a taste of the website and its community without having to sign up.
+__Portfolio Page:__ The portfolio page gives users access to view all of the artwork available to purchase.

-__Individual Recipe Page:__ The individual recipe page allows the user to view the ingredients and the steps required to make the recipeat home.
-The url routing allows for the user so save the recipe as a favorite on their browser so that they can revisit the recipe, as long as the recipe name hasn't been changed or the recipe deleted.
+__Product Detail Page:__ The product detail page allows the user to read more about the product, view a larger image of the product, and add it to the cart if there are any in stock.

+__Bag Page:__

-__Sign Up:__ A user who wants to interact with the community or share their recipe ideas can create an account the user needs to provide a unique username, email and password to create an account.
+__Sign Up:__ A user who is likely to return and possibly purchase more can sign up using a unique username, email, and password to create an account.
+The authentication and security of this feature is handled by Allauth.
+The users can also save their default billing information for a faster checkout in the future.

-__Log In:__ An existing user can log in using their username and password to imediatly access the member only content.
+__Log In:__ An existing user can log in using their username and password to immediately access their order history.

-__Profile Page:__ when the user has created an account or logged in they will be directed to their own profile page. this page is where they can create, edit and delete their recipes. trying to render this page without logging in will direct the user to the login page.
+__Profile Page:__ When the user has created an account or logged in, they will be directed to their profile page.
+This page is where they can view their order history and default payment information.
+Trying to render this page without logging in will direct the user to the login page.

-__Recipe Creation:__ Once logged in the user will see the create recipe button on their profile, once clicked they will be directed to the recipe creation page where they can add a name, ingredients, and a method for the recipe. once submited the recipe will be posted to the database along with a fourth field of the authors unique username.
-This will be displayed on the recipe screen along with the recipe name giving credit to the author.

-__Recipe Edit Page:__ If a user would like to edit their recipes they can easily click edit recipe. this will take them to a page similar to the recipe creation page however it will load into the fields the values they entered when creating this. if the user changes their mind they can cancel the edit and go back to thier profile page, but if the click on submit the changed fields will be updated in the database.

-__Recipe Delete Button:__ if the user is not happy with their recipe and would like to remove it from the site they can easily click on the delete button removing their recipe permanently from the database.
+__Superuser:__ Within the Django framework, users can be set to staff or "Superusers". allowing us to create product management views within the website without having to go into the Django admin.

+__Add Product:__ Once the superuser has logged in, the user will see the product management link in the profile dropdown menu.
+Once clicked the add product page will be rendered.
+This page will have a form that can be filled in to add a new object, with all of the fields required to render it in the products template.
+The superuser can then either cancel the product creation or upload it to the database via clearly labeled buttons.

+__Edit Product:__ If the superuser is logged in, the user will see the edit and delete buttons on every product that is rendered in the product's view.
+Selecting edit will render the edit product page.
+This renders a form with the fields already completed from the products database model.
+These fields can be edited to add or remove information.
+There will also be cancel and submit buttons at the bottom of the form.

+__Recipe Delete Button:__ The delete button will take the product's id and delete the object from the database with that id.

 ### Features Left to Implement

-__Recipe Comments/ Rating:__ I would have liked to implement a comments section under each recipe so that the author or other users could read about how good/ easy the recipe was to do at home.
+__Reviews and Ratings:__ I would have liked to implement a page consisting of customer reviews of the artwork they received.
 A rating system may have been easier to implement but not with my current knowledge and time.

-__Blog/ Chat Area:__ I would have liked to have an area on the site wher new and existing users could ask other community members questions about the subject.
-I felt this was not possible for me to implement at this time.
+__Upcoming Events:__ I would have liked to have an area on the site where users could see if the artist had any upcoming shows or exhibitions.

-__Emails to Users:__ I would have liked to set up an email system with users hence the sign up requiring an email address.
-This was so that I could send newsletters and updates to current users directly as well as allow users who forgot their account details to retrieve them via a secure location.

-__User Profile Pictures:__ user profile pictures would allow community members to have a face to the name making the site feel more like a community.
-I didnt implement this because I didnt want lots of images to use all of the space on my database.

 ## Technologies <a name="tech"></a>
 ### HTML5